himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 As nice as scripts are, they don't scale well.
 To combat impending chaos, we break functionality down into `roles`.
 Roles are collections of tasks, variables, and other resources that can be mixed and matched in playbooks.

-A role is defined by a directory of it's name, and usually contains a `tasks` sub-directory, were all of it's tasks are defined.
-At the vary least, there is a task file named `tasks/main.yml` which can tasks.
+A role is defined by a directory of it's name, and usually contains a `tasks` sub-directory, where all of it's tasks are defined.
+Each sub-directory requires a `main.yml` to be the root file for that directory.
+So, at the vary least, a tasks directory will have a file named `tasks/main.yml` which contains the role's tasks.

-If there are a BUNCH of tasks defined, they can be broken out into seperate files, and included in the `main.yml` taks file.
+If there are a BUNCH of tasks defined, they can be broken out into seperate files, and included in the `main.yml` task file.

 In addition to `tasks`, a role might include a `defaults` or `vars` sub directory.
-These are again structured with a `main.yml` file that may, or may not, import other files, depending on the size and organization.
+These are again structured with a `main.yml` file that may, or may not, import other files, depending on the size and organization of the role.

 ```bash
 ## Example structure of a 'subscriptions' role